crowdsecurity/cs-magento-bouncer/README.md

 ### Prerequisites

-You must install CrowdSec prior to use this module with your Magento 2 instance.
+This bouncer has been designed to protect Magento 2 hosted websites from all kinds of attacks.
+To be able to use this blocker, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/).

+Please note that first and foremost CrowdSec must be installed on a server that is accessible via the Magento 2 site.
+Remember: CrowdSec detects, bouncers deter.

 ### Requirements

+- CrowdSec v1
-- Magento >= 2.3.0
+- Magento >= 2.3
-- PHP >= 7.2

 ### Installation methods